Examples

 Predicted potential outcomes and ATEs

-Use this when you already have predicted potential outcomes by treatment arm and want arm means plus control-vs-treatment ATEs from the same semisupervised mean engine.
+For analyses with predicted potential outcomes by treatment arm, returning arm means plus control-vs-treatment ATEs from the same semisupervised mean engine.

 Python